Frequently Asked Questions

 Short medication courses are fixed-length prescriptions—antibiotics, antivirals, and similar meds taken for days or weeks, then stopped.
 They are separate from long-term dose routines so a ten-day antibiotic does not clutter everyday scheduling.

-Family plan subscribers can add a course when starting care or after care has begun (for example when a GP visit brings a new script).
+Family Care subscribers can add a course when starting care or after care has begun (for example when a GP visit brings a new script).

 When setting up a course you can: